 If you have ecological products make it easy to find them using search.
 Make sure ecological products are mapped to a wide range of sustainable search terms like eco, ecological, recycled, organic, responsible, sustainable, etc… Zalando and the Swedish pharmacy chain Apoteket do a good job with this, returning search results on most of these search terms and clearly labeling the products.
 You could also consider using search to make sustainable products more visible to the customer.
 For example, if a customer searched for ‘Hand cream’ you could show the results for creams that are made of organic raw materials on the top of the list, which would help to nudge customers in making an ecological purchase.

 The alternative to searching for products is browsing, with the main menu being the common starting point for many users.
 Here you could have a category for sustainability that collects all sustainable products within that section.
 The Danish fashion brand Ganni has categories for ‘Responsible material’ within its main clothing category and ‘Responsible dresses’ within the main dresses category.
-You could even consider making sustainable a top-level category that will put your brand's green profile front and centre.
+You could even consider making sustainable a top-level category that will put your brand's green profile front and center.

 After your customer has found a category they wish to explore further they will find themselves on the product listing page.
 A sub-category listing can have hundreds of products.
 Product filters help the user to sort through these choices.
 Several websites now have a filter dedicated to ecological attributes.
 Zalando has a filter for ‘Sustainability’ on its product listing pages and the Swedish clothing and beauty brand Lindex also has a filter for ‘Hållbarhet (Sustainability)’ for most of its clothing product listings.
 With this function, customers can quickly find products that are sustainable.
 Use terms for sustainable filters that customers are familiar with, avoid brand or industry-specific names.
 If you must use such terminology, then provide a tooltip next to the filter selection.